amaranth-lang/amaranth/docs/lang.rst

 Control structures
 ------------------

-Although it is possible to write any decision tree as a combination of :ref:`assignments <lang-assigns>` and :ref:`choice expressions <lang-muxop>`, nMigen provides *control structures* tailored for this task: If, Switch, and FSM.
+Although it is possible to write any decision tree as a combination of :ref:`assignments <lang-assigns>` and :ref:`choice expressions <lang-muxop>`, Amaranth provides *control structures* tailored for this task: If, Switch, and FSM.
 The syntax of all control structures is based on :ref:`context managers <python:context-managers>` and uses ``with`` blocks, for example:

 ..
 TODO: link to relevant subsections